-We thank Mr. Hideyuki Itaha and Mr. Michiya Yokozaki in Division of Laboratory Medicine, Hiroshima University Hospital, Mr. Makoto Onodera in Section of Infectious Diseases, Laboratory Division of Clinical Support, Hiroshima University Hospital, and surgeons in Graduate School of Biomedical and Health Sciences, Hiroshima University for providing clinical support and Mrs. Emi Yamaoka, Mrs. Nagisa Morihara, Ms. Ikuko Fukuba, Mrs. Shoko Hirano, Mr. Takanori Harada, and Mr. Shingo Kimura in Natural Science Center for Basic Research Development, Hiroshima University and Mrs. Puspita Widyaningrum for providing technical support for this study.
+We thank Mr. Hideyuki Itaha and Mr. Michiya Yokozaki of the Division of Laboratory Medicine, Hiroshima University Hospital, Mr. Makoto Onodera of the Section of Infectious Diseases, Laboratory Division of Clinical Support, Hiroshima University Hospital, and surgeons in the Graduate School of Biomedical and Health Sciences, Hiroshima University for providing clinical support, and Mrs. Emi Yamaoka, Mrs. Nagisa Morihara, Ms. Ikuko Fukuba, Mrs. Shoko Hirano, Mr. Takanori Harada, and Mr. Shingo Kimura in the Natural Science Center for Basic Research and Development, Hiroshima University, and Mrs. Puspita Widyaningrum for providing technical support for this study.